On the Privacy-Robustness-Utility Trilemma in Distributed Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 Applying machine learning in sensitive public domains requires algorithms that protect data privacy, while being robust to faults and adversarial behaviors.
 We present the first tight analysis of the error incurred by any distributed ML algorithm ensuring robustness to adversarial workers and differential privacy for honest machines' data against any other curious entity.
 Our algorithm \algoname{} yields a tight upper bound for the class of smooth strongly convex problems, up to a logarithmic factor.
 Proving a tighter lower bound on the privacy cost, featuring the usual $\log{(1/\delta)}$ factor, is an appealing goal.
 Proving similar bounds for the non-strongly convex class is also of interest.
-Also, we conducted small-scale experiments showing encouraging results using our aggregation rule SMEA (as well as other aggregation rules).\footnote{Given the theoretical nature of our contributions and space limitations, we defer our experimental evaluation to \cref{app:experiments}, where we also provide code to foster reproducibility and implementation improvements.} Yet, while SMEA is simple and agnostic to the statistical properties of honest data, it has a high computational complexity.
-Deploying it on larger scale systems goes through designing variants of it with lower complexity, and this is also an interesting research direction.
+Also, in \cref{app:experiments}, we conduct small-scale experiments showing encouraging results using our aggregation rule SMEA (as well as other aggregation rules).
+Yet, while SMEA is simple and agnostic to the statistical properties of honest data, it has a high computational complexity.
+Deploying it on larger scale systems goes through designing variants with lower complexity, and this is also an interesting research direction.